olivierots/Infrastructure-Automation-Using-Ansible/README.md

 ```
 Whats ansible ?
 A config mngt system, that's agentless (no agent software is needed in the managed nodes).
-The software only need to be installed on the controller. using playbooks we can configure managed nodes to the desired state when ansible executes & leverages SSH to communicate between servers.
-Modules are programs that perform the actual work of the tasks of a play.
+The software only need
+to be installed on the controller. using playbooks we can configure managed nodes to the desired state when ansible
+executes & leverages SSH to communicate between servers.
+Modules are programs that perform the actual work of the
+tasks of a play.
-to summarise, its basically an open source automation platform that makes your apps & systems easier to deploy, it can help you with config mngt, apps deployment & task automation
+to summarise, its basically an open source automation platform that makes your apps & systems easier to deploy, it
+can help you with config mngt, apps deployment & task automation.
 ```

 ```